-Introduce what a BCAB Level 1 Stand Up Paddleboard Instructor does (10-minutes)
+Introduce what a Paddlesport Instructor does (10-minutes)

-Tutor to introduce the role of the BCAB Level 1 Stand Up Paddleboard Instructor (linked to what the qualification is preparing them to do), i.e. run SUP taster/starter sessions for people of all ages wanting to 'have a go' at paddling as part of a school group, family holiday, activity experience or a club introduction session on very sheltered water.
+Tutor to introduce the role of the Paddlesport Instructor (linked to what the qualification is preparing them to do), i.e. run taster/starter sessions for people of all ages wanting to 'have a go' at paddling as part of a school group, family holiday, activity experience or a club introduction session on very sheltered water.
+Using inherently stable craft in a common or mixed fleet.
+Solo or tandem/crew.
+Kayaks (open or closed cockpit), Sit on Tops, Open Canoes and/or Stand Up Paddleboards.